jobs

 * `idempotency_token`:

-run with the provided token already exists, the request does
+idempotency of the request.
+If a run with the token already exists,

 * `jar_params`:

-A list of parameters for jobs with Spark JAR tasks, for example
+A list of command-line parameters for Spark JAR tasks, used to invoke

 * `notebook_params`: